 Promise to keep it a secret.

-APPENDIX C: Procedures if an allegation is made against a schools staff member (including supply staff, volunteers and governors).
+APPENDIX C: Procedures if an allegation is made against a school staff member (including supply staff, volunteers and governors).

 Never let allegations by a child or young person go unrecorded or unreported, including any made against you.
 There are very clear procedures that are there to protect children but also to ensure as much protection as possible against a potential false allegation involving a member of staff.